Medical assessment tribunals

 officer will contact the worker, usually within a week or two of

 receiving the referral, to set up an appointment.
 The majority of

 appointments take place within six to eight weeks of receipt of the

 Where are they held?

-Medical assessment tribunals are held at Q-COMP which is located
+Medical assessment tribunals are held at the Workers'

-at 347 Ann Street Brisbane on the corner of Ann and Wharf Streets.
+Street Brisbane on the corner of Ann and Wharf Streets.
+We are

-We are accessible by public transport and are approximately 200
+accessible by public transport and are approximately 200 metres